 Health Care Attorneys Analyze the Future of Telehealth

-In a Health Affairs Blog article, health care partner David Peloquin (Boston) and associate Joseph Liss (New York) advocate that a system where states recognize medical licenses from other states would help the U.S. to confront future health emergencies and replace office medical visits with telehealth appointments.
+In a Health Affairs Blog article, health care partner David Peloquin (Boston) advocates that a system where states recognize medical licenses from other states would help the U.S. to confront future health emergencies and replace office medical visits with telehealth appointments.

 The authors note that during the pandemic many physician visits that traditionally had occurred in person were readily converted to virtual encounters, without evident sacrifice of quality or problematic outcomes.